OvidijusParsiunas/active-table/website/README.md

 ![alt text](../readme/title.png)

 <b>Active Table</b> is a fully customizable UI component built with a focus on delivering the best editable table experience possible.
-Please use [activetable.io](https://activetable.io/) to view all the available features, how to use them, examples and more!
+Whether you need a simple table or a complex real-time data visualization grid, this component can be tailored to suit your specific needs!
+Explore [activetable.io](https://activetable.io/) to view all of the available features, how to use them, examples and more!

 The documentation website has been built using [Docusaurus 2](https://docusaurus.io/).